gleicon/beano/README.md

   - Use ansible to build in your VPS
     - ansible-playbook -i hosts.ini golang.yml

+  - mc-memcached is used more as concurrency benchmark than speed.
+Currently it gets near ~~20~~40k writes/sec

 ## Commands
   - any regular memcached client will do